Jonathan Hager House

 The Full Story

-Jonathan Hager, a German immigrant who arrived in Philadelphia in 1736 aboard the ship Harle, built this limestone homestead in 1739 on 200 acres he purchased from Daniel Dulaney for about 30 cents an acre.
-He named the property "Hager's Fancy" and presented it to his bride Elizabeth Kershner in 1740.
-The distinctive two-and-a-half-story house features 22-inch-thick limestone walls and was built over two freshwater springs that run through the cellar at a constant 40 degrees Fahrenheit, serving as both a water source and natural refrigeration.
-Hager founded the town of Elizabethtown (later Hagerstown) in 1762, served in the French and Indian War, and was the first German-born American elected to the Maryland Colonial Legislature.
-He died on November 6, 1775, crushed by a wooden roof beam while supervising construction of the German Reformed Church he had donated land for.
+Jonathan Hager, a German immigrant who arrived in Philadelphia in 1736 aboard the ship Harle, built this homestead in 1739 on 200 acres he'd purchased from Daniel Dulaney for about 30 cents an acre.
+He named it "Hager's Fancy" and presented it to his bride Elizabeth Kershner in 1740.
+The two-and-a-half-story house has 22-inch-thick limestone walls and sits over two freshwater springs that run through the cellar at a constant 40 degrees Fahrenheit, serving as both water source and natural refrigeration.
+Hager founded the town of Elizabethtown (later Hagerstown) in 1762, served in the French and Indian War, and became the first German-born American elected to the Maryland Colonial Legislature.
+On November 6, 1775, a wooden roof beam crushed him while he was supervising construction of the German Reformed Church he'd donated land for.

-The house passed through the Rohrer family (relatives of the Hagers) until Michael Hammond purchased it in 1813.
-The Hammond era brought unspeakable tragedy -- four of Michael and Catherine Hammond's grown children died within a three-month period in 1844, likely from an epidemic, along with three infant children and other family members who perished between 1838 and 1844.
-The Civil War-era Downin family later occupied the house.
-At least 13 people are documented to have died within these walls over its 280-year history.
+The house passed through the Rohrer family until Michael Hammond purchased it in 1813.
+The Hammond years were devastating.
+Four of Michael and Catherine's adult children died within three months in 1844, likely from an epidemic.
+Three infant children and other family members also perished between 1838 and 1844.
+The Civil War-era Downin family occupied the house after that, adding more layers of loss.